QUALIFICATIONS TO BECOME A FELLOW OF THE CWCL

 It is the goal of the College to represent the diversity of the profession in all regards.
 Therefore, nomination of attorneys from underrepresented states and jurisdictions, as well as the nomination of lawyers of ethnic, racial and gender diversity within the bar are encouraged.

 Nominations for new members will be accepted between September 1 and November 1, 2016.
-Please check back in late August when application forms and a timeline will be posted.

 The Induction dinner will take place on Saturday, March 18, 2017 at the Pointe Hilton Tapatio Cliffs Resort in Phoenix, Arizona, and follow the CLE program co-sponsored by the Labor Law Section and Tort Trial and Insurance Practice Sections of the ABA.